andrewnzrv/react-taskhub/README.md

 # React TaskHub

-This is a frontend of a to-do list built with React + Vite.
+This is a frontend of a to-do list app built with React + Vite by Andrei Nazarov and Daniele Maselli.

 ## Features
 - Add a new task